-I began baking at around 9 am the other morning and baked nonstop until noon.
-I skipped breakfast and taste tested along the way.
+I began baking at around 9 am on cookie day 1 and baked nonstop until noon.
+I skipped breakfast and taste-tested along the way.
 That is one of the challenges of being a food blogger.
 There are just too many yummy things to taste.
 Cookies for breakfast happen a bit more than they should.

 You can just make these as almond crunch cookies without any filling.
 They are delicious just like that.
 Sprinkle them with a little powdered sweetener and serve with a cup of tea.